Supplementary data: Ontario

 Topic: Increasing participation in colorectal cancer screening

-Title of image: Percentage of individuals in ON who had at least one of the following: 1) FOBT/FIT test (in the last 2 years), 2) flexible sigmoidoscopy (in the last 10 years), or 3) colonoscopy (in the last 10 years), as of December 31, 2019
+Title of image: Percentage of screen-eligible people in ON who had at least one of the following: 1) FOBT/FIT test (in the last 2 years), 2) flexible sigmoidoscopy (in the last 10 years), or 3) colonoscopy (in the last 10 years)

 Data source: Provincial cancer agencies and programs